 - A disputed post must be the public post

 - The post should be held by the person without any legal authority

 - The office must be a substantive one and not merely the function or employment of a servant at the will and during the pleasure of another

 How do I file a writ petition?

-As already discussed in this article, be it writ petition civil or criminal writ petition, it can be filed in both the high court and supreme court under Article 226 and Article 32 of the Constitution respectively.
+As discussed earlier, both civil or criminal writ petition can be filed in both the High Court and the Supreme Court under Article 226 and Article 32 of the Constitution respectively.

 The stepwise procedure of filing a petition at both the High Court and Supreme Court is as follows:

 Draft writ petition – Hire top civil lawyers to help you with the overall procedure of drafting and representation in court.
 You can find writ petition format here.

 After drafting, you can file the petition at the filing counter in court

 On the date of hearing, the court will admit the petition and send a notice to the other party